cda-tum/fiction/README.md

 ### Stores

-Starting the interactive mode by entering `./fiction` greets the user with a prompt.
-Again, input of `help` produces a list of available commands.
-Enter `read_verilog <filename>` to read a logic network into a store.
+When you are in interactive mode, enter `read_verilog <filename>` to read a logic network into a store.
 The content of the logic network store can be briefly viewed by entering `store -w` whereas `print -w` writes a [Graphviz](https://www.graphviz.org/) dot file of the current network to the standard output.
 Arbitrarily many logic networks can be held in store from which the latest is always the active one.
 Change active network with `set -w <n>` where you replace `<n>` by the number of the store element you want to activate.